Repare Therapeutics (NASDAQ:RPTX) Announces Quarterly Earnings Results

-Repare Therapeutics (NASDAQ:RPTX) posted its quarterly earnings results on Thursday.
-The company reported ($0.41) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.40) by ($0.01), MarketWatch Earnings reports.
+Repare Therapeutics (NASDAQ:RPTX) announced its quarterly earnings data on Thursday.
+The company reported ($0.41) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.40) by ($0.01), MarketWatch Earnings reports.

-A number of equities analysts have commented on the company.
-Berenberg Bank initiated coverage on Repare Therapeutics in a research note on Monday.
-They issued a “buy” rating and a $51.00 price target on the stock.
-Morgan Stanley boosted their target price on Repare Therapeutics from $37.00 to $41.00 and gave the stock an “overweight” rating in a report on Wednesday, December 16th.
-Finally, Northland Securities reissued a “top pick” rating on shares of Repare Therapeutics in a report on Tuesday, December 29th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company.
-Repare Therapeutics currently has a consensus rating of “Buy” and a consensus price target of $39.40.
+Several equities analysts have issued reports on the stock.
+Morgan Stanley boosted their price objective on shares of Repare Therapeutics from $37.00 to $41.00 and gave the company an “overweight” rating in a research note on Wednesday, December 16th.
+Berenberg Bank began coverage on shares of Repare Therapeutics in a research report on Monday, March 1st.
+They set a “buy” rating and a $51.00 target price on the stock.
+Finally, Northland Securities restated a “top pick” rating on shares of Repare Therapeutics in a research report on Tuesday, December 29th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating, five have given a buy rating and one has given a strong buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus price target of $39.40.

 About Repare Therapeutics